daviddiaz01/daviddiaz01.github.io/docs/Component_Selection.md

 ---

 ## Conclusion
-This component selection ensures that the sensor subsystem operates efficiently with the ESP32-S3, providing accurate color detection and stable power regulation.
+This component selection ensures the sensor subsystem works reliably with the ESP32-S3, enabling precise color detection and stable power management.
+Each component was chosen for optimal performance, seamless integration, and efficient operation within the line-following robot.

 ---